seal331/hidens-website/README.md

 CERT_DIR = 'path/to/cert' (Set this to the directory of your certificate.
 Required for HTTPS.)
 CERT_ROOT = 'CERT_ROOT' (Set this to your root certificate.
 Required for HTTPS.)
 ```

+Doing this is optional.
+If `settings_local.py` is blank, then the server uses the default settings.

 After that, run the site with "python runserver.py".